Skip to main content

 Global idol artists such as BTS, BLACKPINK, TWICE, and others have become popular on the stage abroad for their diverse musical styles, performances, and overall social and cultural diversity, making K-pop a global phenomenon.

-Especially since the 2010s, artists have built strong fan bases not just through music, but also through performances, concerts, and social media, actively interacting with their fans through these communities.
+Especially since the 2010s, artists have built strong fan bases through music and performances, concerts, and social media, actively interacting with their fans through these communities.
 Through these different periods and changes, K-pop has developed a unique style and become popular worldwide.

 * Joseph’s comment: